Stem Cells and the Sense of Smell

-“Using adult stem cells to regenerate damaged body tissue is ideal for individuals who cannot tolerate conventional medical treatment or do not respond to medical treatment,” said Dr. Joel Singer, M.D.
+“Using personal cells to regenerate damaged body tissue is ideal for individuals who cannot tolerate conventional medical treatment or do not respond to medical treatment,” said Dr. Joel Singer.

-Singer is a New York physician who uses adult stem cell therapy to treat conditions that have no cure or effective treatment through conventional methods, such as scleroderma, myasthenia gravis, ALS, osteoarthritis and erectile dysfunction.
+Singer is a New York physician who uses personal cell therapy to treat conditions that have no cure or effective treatment through conventional methods, such as scleroderma, myasthenia gravis, ALS, osteoarthritis and erectile dysfunction.